easybuilders/easybuild-tutorial/docs/2025-LUST/2_Using/2_04_implementing_easyblocks.md

 * ``no_qa=<list>`` to specify a list of patterns to recognize non-questions;

 * ``std_qa=<dict>`` to specify regular expression patterns for common questions, and the matching answer;

+In EasyBuild 5, the new function `run_shell_cmd` is introduced to replace these functions, and both functions are deprecated and scheduled to be removed in EasyBuild 6.

 ## Manipulating environment variables